Textual ETL: An Important Component in the IT Ecosystem

 Most applications require more than than just core text processing capabilities.

-As the world's most experienced enterprise search implementation company, we've worked with a wide range of leading technologies and more than 400 customers during the past 8 years.
+With deep expertise in enterprise search implementations, we've worked with a wide range of leading search technologies and hundreds of enterprise customers over the past decade.
 Structuring the unstructured is a vital part of many of the projects we've delivered.

-We provide a mix of experience, pragmatism and practical software tools to deliver textual ETL solutions efficiently and sustainably.
+We provide a mix of experience, pragmatism, and practical technology assets to deliver textual ETL solutions efficiently and sustainably.

-Contact us to discuss your textual ETL requirements.
+Contact us to discuss your textual ETL requirements and how we can help you maximize the value of unstructured data.